zkutasi/homelab/monitoring/README.md

 - [Promtail](https://grafana.com/docs/loki/latest/send-data/promtail/) - The discontinued log collector from Grafana Labs
 - [Vector](https://vector.dev/) - By Datadog
 - [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) - From InfluxDB
+- [Node exporter](https://github.com/prometheus/node_exporter) - A Prometheus metrics compatible exporter about the Node info
+- [Smartctl exporter](https://github.com/prometheus-community/smartctl_exporter) - A specific exporter for SMART data from `smartctl`.
+Also compatible with Windows too
+- [Windows exporter](https://github.com/prometheus-community/windows_exporter) - A specific exporter for Windows systems, just like Node exporter, but for Windows
+- [PVE Prometheus Exporter](https://github.com/prometheus-pve/prometheus-pve-exporter) - Either install it on each PVE Host or in a docker remotely and specify the PVE targets.
+Not ideal though as PVE has built-in metrics solutions, but only for Graphite and InfluxDB targets.

 ### Visualization